MarkWme/aks-sb-workshop/12-Application.md

 **Challenge**

-- Find out why the Pod in the default namespace could not access Ingress Controller endpoint.
+- Find out why the Pod in the default namespace could not access Ingress Controller endpoint. **Hint: The answer is in the documentation.**
 - Create a deny all Network Policy in the default namespace, and then validate it by trying to curl **http://security.ubuntu.com**

 **NOTE**